Social Icons

 Directed by Ron Howard

-It is the second Star Wars anthology films following 2016's Rogue One.
-The movie is a stand-alone installment in the Star Wars franchise and it is set before the events of A New Hope (1977).
+It’s the second Star Wars anthology film, following 2016’s Rogue One.
+The movie is a stand-alone installment in the Star Wars franchise and is set before the events of A New Hope (1977).
+We get to experience Han Solo’s (Alden Ehrenreich) early adventures, how he met Chewbacca, and how he acquired the Millennium Falcon from a young Lando Calrissian (Donald Glover).

-He joined the forces with one goal in mind, make enough money to get a ship and go back and save his love.
-But things didn’t go the way that Han wanted quickly, and time didn’t standstill for Qi’ra either as she waited for him.
-Soon their paths cross in the future and a lot has changed between the two.
+The movie’s main plot is easy to share: Han was always a rebel at heart and wanted to escape the forces that kept him from being free.
+One escape attempt gone wrong left him separated from his childhood sweetheart, Qi’ra (Emilia Clarke).
+He joined the Imperial forces with one goal in mind—make enough money to get a ship and go back to save his love.
+But things didn’t go the way Han wanted quickly, and time didn’t stand still for Qi’ra as she waited for him.
+Eventually, their paths cross again, and a lot has changed between the two.

-The movie had a great musical score, impressive acting by the cast and it will take you by surprise in some places and somethings will be very much expected.
-It helps to fill in the gap for those who do not follow the Star Wars franchise as I noticed from those with me, on how the Rebellion span many planets and on how they were able to fund such a huge rebellion force to start with.
+The movie has a great musical score, impressive acting by the cast, and it will surprise you in some places while other moments are very much expected.
+It helps fill in the gaps for those who don’t follow the Star Wars franchise closely, as I noticed from those with me.
+It explains how the Rebellion spanned many planets and how they were able to fund such a massive force to begin with.
+For those who follow the franchise, the movie doesn’t add anything new, and its up-and-down pacing can be exhausting—it felt like Disney just wanted to make sure the movie was over two hours long.

-When it comes to money we should not mistake the urge to make more money with that of maintaining a steady franchise.
-Back to the Future maker Robert Zemeckis wants to maintain the authenticity of the franchise, that is why he has not agreed to let the movie be remade.
-Disney, who we know is making a live-action adaptation of all their renaissance animation is looking to make more money.
+With that said, the question has been raised: should Disney have even bothered?
+When it comes to money, we shouldn’t mistake the urge to make more money with maintaining a steady franchise.
+Back to the Future creator Robert Zemeckis, for example, wants to maintain the authenticity of his franchise, which is why he hasn’t agreed to let the movie be remade.
+Disney, on the other hand, is known for making live-action adaptations of all their Renaissance-era animations and is clearly looking to make more money.

 0 comments: